 Step 5.
 Next, on the “System & reserved” setting page, you can view the reserved storage under the “Reserved storage” section.

 Step 6.
-After that, you have seen the reserved storage on your Windows 10 open an elevated command prompt to proceed further with disabling the reserved storage.
+Now that you have seen the reserved storage on your Windows 10, open an elevated command prompt to proceed further with disabling the reserved storage.

 DISM /Online /Set-ReservedStorageState /State:Disabled